 Epidermoid cysts are completely benign when they occur on the breast, but can be a serious concern if they occur near the brain or central nervous system (CNS).

 Squamous cell carcinoma may possibly arise in an epidermoid cyst, but this situation is exceptionally rare, and completely unrelated to breast cancer.
 Most epidermoid cysts form on the face, neck and trunk.

 An epidermoid cyst develops out of ectodermal tissue.
 A thin layer of squamous epithelium makes up an epidermoid cyst.
 The interior of an epidermoid cyst is filled with ‘keratohyalin‘ (Keratin) from the ongoing ‘desquamation’ of the epithelial cell lining.

 (Desquamation refers to the shedding of the outer layers of the skin, like ‘taking the scales off of a fish’, except here it is happening in the inner layers of the skin).

 An epidermoid cyst is a welcome diagnosis

-For a woman concerned about a breast lump, a discovery of an epidermoid cyst is a welcome one, but it is really not possible to find this out definitively without a biopsy, which can be a stressful process, quite understandably.
+For a woman worrying about a breast lump, the discovery of an epidermoid cyst is a welcome one.
+However, it is really not possible to find this out definitively without a biopsy, which can be a stressful process, quite understandably.

 Causes of epidermoid cysts